PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Let's imagine you're looking at a graph of traffic to your website.
 You can typically determine severity based on how drastically your metrics are affected.
 So as your website traffic drops, the severity increases.

 You will usually reach a point where you've set some predefined target or watermark, where as soon as the metric passes, you automatically consider something a major incident.
-At PagerDuty it's the difference between a `SEV-3` and `SEV-2`, but it may be different for your organization.
+At GetYourGuide it's the difference between a `SEV-3` and `SEV-2`, but it may be different for your organization.
 Then as things get even more dire, we get into our `SEV-2`'s and our `SEV-1`'s when things completely flatline.

 Having pre-defined thresholds and metrics can allow you to have automatic triggers for your response process.

 ???+ aside hide-arrow "We recommend using metrics tied to business impact."
     Metrics can be very useful, and often work best when they're tied to _business impact_.
-For example, a metric we monitor at PagerDuty is "number of outbound notifications per second", at Amazon it could be "number of orders per second", at Netflix it might be "stream starts per second", etc. Monitoring these important business metrics will then let you use automation to determine the severity of an incident and the type of response you use.
+For example, a metric we monitor at GetYourGuide is "number of outbound notifications per second", at Amazon it could be "number of orders per second", at Netflix it might be "stream starts per second", etc. Monitoring these important business metrics will then let you use automation to determine the severity of an incident and the type of response you use.

     If you use metrics that aren't tied to business impact (e.g. "CPU usage is high on a host"), then it's difficult, and sometimes impossible, to determine the severity of an incident associated with that metric.